benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

 Last, hackers embody a discrete culture that often flies in the face of traditional paradigms:

-* **Meritocracy** - Contribution is the sole currency of the internet.
-Money and title bare far less weight than meaninful contributions, be they code, copy, design, whatever.
+* **Meritocracy** - Contribution is the sole currency of the Internet.
+Money and title bare far less weight than meaningful contributions, be they code, copy, design, whatever.
 * **Ellegance** - Hackers strive for artfully arranged, innovative techniques that perform complicated tasks with as few instructions as possible.
-* **Playful cleverness** - There's a certain lighthearted cleverness to being a hacker, often expressed by injecting dry witt and memes into otherwise mundane tasks.
+* **Playful cleverness** - There's a certain lighthearted cleverness to being a hacker, often expressed by injecting dry wit and memes into otherwise mundane tasks.

 ## Hackers in the Enterprise

-It's no surprise then, that as the pace of technological innovation quickens, the very beurocuracies that hackers condemn are [begining to appreciate](http://www.intechnic.com/blog/a-hacker-the-secret-ingredient-your-it-department-lacks/) their ability to consistently deliver high value projects at little cost.
-It's no coincidence that the White House recently [announced its first hackathon](http://www.whitehouse.gov/blog/2013/02/05/announcing-we-people-20-and-white-house-hackathon).
+It's no surprise then, that as the pace of technological innovation quickens, the very bureaucracies that hackers condemn are [beginning to appreciate](http://www.intechnic.com/blog/a-hacker-the-secret-ingredient-your-it-department-lacks/) their ability to consistently deliver high value projects at little cost.
+Heck, even the White House recently [announced its first hackathon](http://www.whitehouse.gov/blog/2013/02/05/announcing-we-people-20-and-white-house-hackathon).

-But elevating hackers in traditional organizations is not simply another name for "skunk works," just as a hackaton is no excuse for not consistantly fostering a culture of innovation.
+But elevating hackers in traditional organizations is not simply another name for "skunk works," just as a hackathon is no excuse for not consistently fostering a culture of innovation.
 It's not about working faster or cheaper.
-Hacker isn't just the next hot buzzword, following a long history of rockstar, ninja, and guru.
+Hacker isn't just the next hot buzzword, following a long history of rock star, ninja, and guru.
 Nor is it synonymous with cybercriminal or imply nefarious intentions.
 Instead the opposite is true.
 It's about embracing an ethos, a drive, a culture.

 [^1]: Steven Levy
 [^2]: Eric S. Raymond (http://www.catb.org/esr/faqs/hacker-howto.html)